Meet Kiana Robinson

 LOCATION: Virtual, Lawrenceville

-Kiana currently works at a community-based nonprofit organization with children and adolescents, helping them navigate and heal from trauma experienced within their communities.
-She has experience supporting neurodivergent clients, including individuals with ADHD and those on the autism spectrum, and has provided care for children and families through MHY Family Services.
+Kiana currently works with children, teens, and families through a community-based nonprofit organization, supporting clients as they navigate trauma, anxiety, life transitions.
+She has experience working with neurodivergent clients, including individuals with ADHD and those on the autism spectrum, and has provided support to children and families through MHY Family Services.

-Outside of her clinical work, Kiana enjoys making art, cooking, spending time in nature–especially hiking and kayaking, and also staying active through fitness.
+Outside of her clinical work, Kiana enjoys making art, cooking, spending time in nature, and going to the gym.

 Experience the support and expertise of our professional therapists.
 Contact us today — we’d be happy to set up an appointment for you.